FreeRTOS/corePKCS11/README.md

 # corePKCS11 Library

-This repository contains a software based PKCS #11 library to enable rapid development and flexibility when developing libraries and platforms that rely on crypto operations.
+This repository contains a software based implementation of the PKCS #11 interface (API)  to enable rapid development and flexibility when developing  applications that rely on cryptographic operations.

+Only a subset of the PKCS #11 standard is implemented, with a focus on operations involving asymmetric keys, random number generation, and hashing.

+The targeted use cases include certificate and key management for TLS authentication and code-sign signature verification, on small embedded devices.

+To read more, the full PKCS #11 standard can be found [here](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html).

 ## Building Unit Tests.